Jordi Savall & Hespèrion XXI

 Jordi Savall: Good evening, ladies and gentlemen, dear friends.
 For the encore we play now, we go back to 1780, very exactly from Codex Trujillo, a manuscript collecting different songs and dances from the region around Lima, and all with music composed by the people from the area.
 Not from great Spanish composers or Italian, but really from people descending from the Indians, from the mulattoes, from the, all the mixtures existing this time.

 From this collection, we will play first a spiritual song, which original sung in Quechua with the text referring to the Passion of Christ.
-And then the second encore will be, it's a song, dance to the Belgian with the name Cachua Serranita.
+And then the second encore will be, it's a song, dance to the Virgin with the name Cachua Serranita.
 And this is a song, a dance, who was singing by young women, singing around the circle and dancing together.
 On both music we will improvise.
 Thank you.

 MUSIC